nmrf/sadata-user-manual/getting-started-quick-start/creating-the-implementation-plan.md

 ![](/assets/Clustering.png)

 Alternatively, recommendations or articles could be allocated to clusters individually by finding the one you want, clicking on it to edit and assigning it to a cluster.
 More information on both approaches can be found [here](/users/recommendations.md).
+For more information on the difference between 'filtering' and 'editing' [click here](/getting-started-quick-start/edit-and-create-entries.md).

 ##### 3. Add actions and indicators